The capable-in-principle clueless complacent IT freelancer

 Trial work

 Must always be free.
 We've seen some monstrously bad examples.
-Good that they were free!
+Good that they were free.

 Rapacity